Fredrik Lundberg

 Fredrik Lundberg (born 5 August 1951) is a Swedish businessman.

-His father was Lars Erik Lundberg (1920-2001) founder of L E Lundbergföretagen.
+His father was Lars Erik Lundberg (1920–2001) founder of L E Lundbergföretagen.

+Career

 Fredrik Lundberg is president and CEO of L E Lundbergföretagen, of which he inherited a controlling stake from his father.
 He is the ninth wealthiest person in Sweden, and on number 529 of the richest people in the world according to Forbes magazine 2019.

 Fredrik Lundberg enjoys hunting and was a one-time unofficial world junior champion of curling.
 He is also a supporter of IFK Norrköping and has financially supported their endeavours to return to Allsvenskan.

 In June 2011 he received the award Chair of the Year 2011 Årets Ordförande for his work in Cardo AB from Styreinformasjon as in Oslo.